 CWU delivers courses at BBCC via two-way interactive television with sites in Ellensburg, Wenatchee and Yakima.
-Courses currently offered include business administration, accounting and public relations.
-For admission, registration or program information, call the CWU Moses Lake office at (509) 793-2384.
+Students attending in Moses Lake can earn the following degrees, M.Ed.
+Master Teacher and B.S.
+Flight Technology.
+Students can also take courses leading to degrees in B.S.
+Accounting, B.S.
+Business Administration and Teaching Certificate.
+For admission, registration or program information, contact the CWU Moses Lake office at (509)793-2384.